Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## 9. Enable and start `rad`  (IPv6)
 Enable and start rad, so that it advertises the delegated prefix, the ULA prefix, and DNS info (ULA address) on the LAN.

-You can verify that both the delegated prefix, ULA prefix and ULA are advertised using `tcpdump`:
+You can verify that the delegated prefix, ULA prefix and ULA are advertised using `tcpdump`:

 Open another terminal and do:
 ```sh